torvalds/linux/Documentation/virt/hyperv/hibernation.rst

 operate the device.
 However, the VMBus UIO driver does not support the suspend and resume operations needed for hibernation.
-If a VMBus device is configured to use the UIO driver, hibernating the VM fails and Linux continues to run normally.
+If a VMBus device is configured to use the UIO driver, hibernating the VM fails and GNU/Linux continues to run normally.
 The most common use of the Hyper-V UIO driver is for DPDK networking, but there are other uses as well.

 Resuming on a Different VM